linode/apl-docs/docs/get-started/labs/lab-10.md

 Creating Kubernetes resources using `kubectl apply -f` can be inefficient.
 As a developer, managing resources based on code stored in Git enhances control and traceability.
 Otomi integrates with Argo CD to provide a seamless GitOps experience, streamlining your deployment process.

-## Deploying Workloads Using Argo CD
+## Create Kubernetes resources with Argo CD

 Start by navigating to the apps section in the Otomi console, where you will find an app named Argo CD.
 Click on it to proceed.